Installation

 NOTE

-• In the product environment, it is recommended to use PostgreSQL as an external database instead of built-in SQLite.
-For more information, see Configure ADCM to use an external database.
+• It is recommended to configure PostgreSQL as an external database or to deploy an embedded database using ADCM Installer.
+For more information on configuring PostgreSQL, see the Configure ADCM to use an external database article.

 • To see the full list of images, refer to the ADCM repository on Docker Hub.

-• ADCM has some mandatory persistent information that is stored in the /adcm/data directory inside of a container.
-This means that you have to map a volume to that directory and provide for that volume backups.
+• ADCM has some mandatory persistent information stored in the /adcm/data directory inside a container.
+This means that you have to map a volume to that directory and provide backups for that volume.

 $ sudo docker pull hub.arenadata.io/adcm/adcm:<version>